 Those sounds you hear are Yankees fans and officials collectively slapping themselves on the forehead or slamming their head on a desk.
-They cannot escape the A-Rod circus.
+They simply cannot escape the A-Rod circus.
 None of us can, actually.
 But according to Wallace Matthews of ESPN New York, there's not a lot anybody can do if A-Rod wants to be there.

 The only control the Yankees have is how much he plays.
-One would assume he would see limited time, if any at all, because as much as A-Rod can say he has to prepare for his career beyond 2014, the Yankees have several questions to answer in 2014.
+One would assume he would see very limited time, if any time at all, because as much as A-Rod can say he has to prepare for his career beyond 2014, the Yankees have several questions to answer in 2014.
 Many of those questions surround the position A-Rod will be vacating, so it's well within their best interests to play the guys who will help them during the upcoming season.

 A-Rod won't like that, of course, and will make a big deal out of it.
 That part is inevitable.
 And from there the never-ending circus will continue to haunt our lives.